NikostheoGit/MSc-Thesis/README.md

-In this work, we have a radar that captures pictures of the atmosphere every 5 minutes.
+In this work, we have a radar that captures pictures of the atmosphere above UK for all days of December 2015.
+We have such pictures for every 5 minutes.
 After some modifications, the observed storm cells are stored as ellipsoids.
 We use the Kalman filter as a forecast tool in order to track and predict the movement of these storm clouds.
 At the same time we will test Kalman filter under